daveosborne/brackets-vimderbar/README.md

 ## Configuration

 ### Keybindings
-+ Add custom keybindings in Brackets preferences with `vimderbar.extraKeys = keyMap` (http://codemirror.net/doc/manual.html#keymaps)
++ Add custom keybindings in Brackets preferences with `vimderbar.mappings: [maps]`
-  + Function based bindings are not supported, as the preferences are in json.
+  + format of map: {"keys": "", "toKeys": "", "mode": ""}
+  + mode is one of insert, visual, normal

 ### Command Mode History
-+ Default history is per-project, enable common history in Brackets preferences with `vimderbar.commonHistory = true`
++ Default history is per-project, enable common history in Brackets preferences with `vimderbar.commonHistory: true`

 ## Features
 + `:vs`, `:sp` and `:on` hook Brackets split screen functionality.